JohannesKahl/be.shell/README.md

 **By script**

-**NOTE** _The script shipped with this repository assumes you're on a KDE4 or KDE plasma5 installation and makes use of some KDE tools already preinstalled on most distributions (kreadconfig & kwriteconfig are mandatory).
+**NOTE:** _The script shipped with this repository assumes you're on a KDE4 or Plasma5 session and makes use of some KDE tools already preinstalled on most distributions (kreadconfig & kwriteconfig are mandatory).
-Optionally, if kde4 python bindings are installed, it will install & apply on the fly a kde4 colorscheme, if the preset provides one._
+Optionally, in case kde4 python bindings are installed, it will copy & apply on the fly a kde4 colorscheme, if the preset provides one._

 To start the script in interactive mode, simply type: